1emvr/HexaneC2-pre-alpha/README.md

 The idea is to lay the groundwork for custom implementations and experiment with new features later on.
 This is not a production-ready C2 and I do not recommend using it in any real environments.

 There are plenty of IOCs that are intrinsic to the methods applied (if you know them, you can change it) and network communication is completely naked at the moment.
-Not many EDRs (that I know of) have the capabilities of finding these indicators but an experienced blue team lead may find it. :^)

 ## TODO:
 ### Priorities: